 - A. Actions

 - 1. Meaning of ordinary civil actions

 - 2. Meaning of special civil actions

 - 3. Meaning of criminal actions

-- Civil actions versus Special proceedings
+- 4. Civil actions versus special proceedings

 - 5. Personal actions and real actions

 - 6. Local and transitory actions

 - 7. Actions in rem, in personam and quasi in rem

-- B. Cause of Action
+B. Cause of action

 - 1. Meaning of cause of action

-- 2. Right of Action versus Cause of action
+- 2. Right of action versus cause of action

 - 3. Failure to state a cause of action

 - 4. Test of the sufficiency of a cause of action

 - 5. Splitting a single cause of action and its effects

 - 6. Joinder and misjoinder of causes of action

-- C. Parties to Civil Actions
+- C. Parties to civil actions

-- 1. Real Parties in interest; Indispensable parties; Representatives as parties; Necessary parties; Indigent Parties; Alternative defendants
+- Real parties in interest; indispensable parties; Representatives as parties; necessary parties; indigent parties; alternative Defendants

 - 2. Compulsory and permissive joinder of parties

 - 3. Misjoinder and non-joinder of parties

-- 4. Class Suit
+- 4. Class suit

 - 5. Suits against entities without juridical personality

 - 6. Effect of death of party litigant

 - D. Venue

-- 1. Venue versus Jurisdiction
+- 1. Venue versus jurisdiction

 - 2. Venue of real actions

 - 3. Venue of personal actions

 - 4. Venue of actions against non-residents

-- 5. When the Rules on Venue Do not Apply
+- 5. When the rules on venue do not apply

-- 6. Effects of Stipulations on Venue
+- 6. Effects of stipulations on venue

-- E. Pleadings
+E. Pleadings

-- 1. Kinds of Pleadings
+- 1. Kinds of pleadings

-- a.
-Complaint
+- a) Complaint

-- b.
-Answer
+- b) Answer

-- (1) Negative defenses
+- (i) Negative defenses

-- (2) Negative pregnant
+- (ii) Negative pregnant

-- (3) Affirmative Defenses
+- (iii) Affirmative defenses

-- c.
-Counterclaims
+- c) Counterclaims

-- (1) Compulsory counterclaim
+- (i) Compulsory counterclaim

-- (2) Permissive counterclaim
+- (ii) Permissive counterclaim

-- (3) Effect on the Counterclaim when the complaint is dismissed
+- (iii) Effect on the counterclaim when the complaint is dismissed

-- d.
-Cross-claims
+- d) Cross-claims

-- e.
-Third (fourth, etc.) party complaints
+- e) Third (fourth, etc.) party complaints

+- f) Complaint-in-intervention

+- g) Reply

+- 2. Pleadings allowed in small claim cases and cases covered by the Rules on Summary Procedure

+- 3. Parts of a pleading

+- a) Caption

+- b) Signature and address

+- c) Verification and certification against forum shopping